Last updated on 2 January 2023.

 In flat-rate taxation, you pay taxes after your profit.
 To calculate your profit from your revenue, a flat rate of expenses is used.
 For most freelancers, it is 40%; it can be higher only if you are active in retail activities or agriculture.
 This means that 40% of your revenue is considered expenses, so 60% of your revenue is your profit, and you pay taxes after this.
 These taxes will be personal income tax (15%), social security contribution (18.5%), and social contribution tax (13%), in total 46.5% on your profit.

 Minimum contribution in flat-rate taxation

 Just like under KATA, you must pay taxes and contributions each month.
 While the amount normally depends on your profit, a minimum contribution is defined to ensure you remain eligible for healthcare and pension.
-The amount to be paid is tied to the minimum wage and the guaranteed minimum salary.* If your activities require at least a high-school diploma, then you must pay a monthly minimum contribution based on the guaranteed minimum salary, which is currently HUF 260,000 gross.
+The amount to be paid is tied to the minimum wage and the guaranteed minimum salary.* If your activities require at least a high-school diploma, then you must pay a monthly minimum contribution based on the guaranteed minimum salary.
 Accordingly, the minimum contribution as a full-time self-employed flat-rate taxpayer is:

 |gross||HUF 200,000||HUF 260,000|

 |Total||HUF 66,250||HUF 86,125|

 * For the social contribution tax, the calculation base is at least the 112,5% of the minimum wage or the guaranteed minimum salary for the minimum contribution.
 If the tax base is higher than that, the simple 13% calculation applies.